Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 The Auto Scaling Group reduces operational risk by automatically maintaining application capacity.
 Customers experience improved availability while engineers no longer need to manually replace failed application servers.

+### CloudWatch

+CloudWatch provides the observation layer for the Auto Scaling architecture.

+It measures application and instance behavior so scaling decisions can be based on real demand rather than fixed schedules or assumptions.

+Business rationale:

+CloudWatch helps Pinnacle Financial Group balance customer performance with cost efficiency by adding capacity only when metrics indicate increased demand and reducing capacity when demand declines.

 ## Design Decisions

 - The Auto Scaling Group spans all three public subnets to improve availability, distribute application capacity across multiple Availability Zones, and reduce the risk of a single-zone failure affecting the service.